 Most definitely!
 Your scores determine whether you are proficient in English and math.
 If you are proficient in these areas, you can register for the first, college-level English/math for your program of study.
-If you are not proficient, you must take the developmental course(s) which are appropriate for your test scores, which will prolong your enrollment in college-level English and math.
+If you are not proficient, you must take a transition course(s), which will prolong your enrollment in college-level English and math.

 Can I retake the placement test?